Queen of Me: Singles

-Twain released "Waking Up Dreaming", the album's lead single on September 23, 2022 following its premiere on BBC Radio 2.
+Twain released "Waking Up Dreaming", the album's lead single on September 23, 2022, following its premiere on BBC Radio 2.
 A music video for the song, directed by Isaac Rentz, was released on the same day.

 "Last Day of Summer", co-written with Jack Savoretti was released as the album's first promotional single on October 28, 2022, along with a lyric video.

 The second single, "Giddy Up!" was released on January 5, 2023.

 Promotion

+On October 28, 2022, she announced that she will embark on her Queen of Me Tour to promote the album, which is scheduled to begin in Spokane on April 28, 2023, and will end on November 14, in Vancouver, encompassing 76 dates.

 On December 5, 2022, Twain performed the lead single, "Waking Up Dreaming" during a medley of her hits at the 48th People's Choice Awards.
+She later performed it on the British Television Talent Series Starstruck on April 1, 2023.
-Twain promoted the album on The Late Show with Stephen Colbert on January 5, 2023.

-On February 2, 2023, she appeared on The Kelly Clarkson Show and The Late Late Show with James Corden.
+Twain also promoted the album through her appearances on The Late Show with Stephen Colbert on January 5, 2023, and The Kelly Clarkson Show and The Late Late Show with James Corden on February 2, 2023.

-She will promote the album on the Queen of Me Tour, which is scheduled to begin in Spokane on April 28, 2023, and will end on November 14, in Vancouver, encompassing 76 dates.